Rosario, Batangas: Education

+There are two schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+These are the Rosario East Schools District Office, and Rosario West Schools District Office.

+Primary and elementary schools

 The Leon Manigbas Elementary School (LMES) is a government primary school located in San Jose, Rosario, Batangas, Philippines.
 The "school code" is 107578.
 As of 2020, the principal is Ella Castillo, and the school colors are Blue and Yellow.
 Leon Manigbas Elementary School was established in 1993 and has existed for 27 years as of 2020.